Diversity and Financial Aid Programme applications are now open - Submit your application to request travel and/or training support

 - Using Backdoors and Breaches to Run Incident Response Table-Top Exercises (Instructor-Remote, Thursday morning), Jason Blanchard, Black Hills Information Security

 The first AppSec New Zealand Conference will be happening thanks to the support provided by the University of Auckland, which will kindly offer the same facilities as those used in recent years for the OWASP New Zealand Day events.
 The main conference will continue to be free, thanks to the generous support of our sponsors.

 For any comments, feedback or observations, please don’t hesitate to contact us.

 Registration opened on 17 December 2020.
-Advance registration (through 1 February 2021) will be FREE; from 2 February, there will be a $25.00 (plus fees and GST) “procrastination fee” applied.
+For in-person attendance, advance registration (through 3 February 2021) will be FREE; from 4 February, there will be a $20.00 (plus ticketing fees) “Procrastinator Fee” applied.

-Now through 24 January, you can also order a conference t-shirt for $7.50 (plus GST and fees), when you register.
-T-shirts can be ordered in any colour - as long as it’s black - and are available in Men’s (straight cut) sizes S-3XL and 5XL, or in Women’s (fitted cut) sizes XS - 2XL.
+Through 24 January, you could also order a conference t-shirt for $7.50 (plus GST and fees), when you register.
+T-shirts could be ordered in any colour - as long as it was black - and were available in Men’s (straight cut) sizes S-3XL and 5XL, or in Women’s (fitted cut) sizes XS - 2XL.

 - Registration for in-person and instructor-remote classes may close earlier, if all seats are filled.

 - Some classes have minimum enrolment requirements, at the request of their instructors.
 If the minimum has not been reached as at 5 February, registered attendees will be offered the opportunity to switch to another class or receive a refund.

 - CFP and CFT Opened:: 8 October 2020